 Globalization and sustainable development in the Pacific islands; Policy analysis; Development planning

-Gerard "Jerry" Finin is resident co-director of East-West Center's Pacific Islands Development Program.
+Gerard "Jerry" Finin is Director of East-West Center's Pacific Islands Development Program.
 He conducts research on contemporary social and economic issues in the Pacific islands region, with ongoing projects focusing on governance and globalization.
 Finin is also engaged in research and teaching related to the Philippines, particularly northern Luzon.
 His areas of interest include public policy, social change, development, and urbanization.
 Finin received his PhD from Cornell University.